dtubbenhauer/quantumdata/md/javascript-script.md

 To speed this up, we can use an iterative approach by storing all the recursion "branches" and applying some reductions between applications of the relation.
 This strategy is employed in `evaluate-q-new.ts` and `evaluate-q-knot.ts`.
-In between applying relations, equal knots/graphs are grouped together and simple features of each knot/graph are ironed out (for example: removing twists in knots, reducing faces whose relation only has one term).
+In between applying relations, equal knots/graphs are grouped together and simple features of each knot/graph are ironed out (for example: removing twists in knots, reducing faces whose relation only have one term).

 After we have applied all the relations that we can, we are left with something that can be evaluated to a polynomial.
 Some parts of the algorithm store lists of "coefficients" which need to be expanded out into a real polynomial.